Manitou (DC Comics): Characterization

-Manitou Raven
+Raven

-In a official description, Raven is a North American shaman originating from around 1000B.C, his people and clan predating the Apache people as their ancestor, and is described as being known for his humility, sensitivity, and "quiet strength", rivaling Gamemnae's mystical prowess.
+Raven is a North American shaman originating from around 1000B.C, his people and clan predating the Apache people as their ancestor, and is described as being known for his humility, sensitivity, and "quiet strength", rivaling Gamemnae's mystical prowess.
 Despite this, however, he is derogatorily considered "savage" by his fellow ancients due to his ethnic background.
 In his debut storyline, Raven foresees Gamemnae's sinister personalities and succeeds Jason Blood as the Justice League's mystical expert.

-Manitou Dawn
+Dawn

 The wife of Raven, Dawn is described as being more rebellious, free-spirit, and defied traditional norms from their clan, having been nicknamed the "Goat" as a result.
 A sorceress, she often aided her husband in his magic although their martial rift following his inclusion in the Justice League was a reoccurring problem, stemming from the intense focus required in using their variant of magic.
 Dawn eventually succeeds her husband as Manitou.
 As Manitou, she is given her husband's responsibilities although as a newcomer in the League, her confidence in the role is challenged.
 In DC Rebirth, the character is more experienced, acting as a philanthropist based New Mexico while also a member of the Sisterhood of the Sleight Hand, a society founded to help female practitioners learn magic.

 Powers and abilities

-Manitou Raven's abilities

-As a shaman, Manitou Raven possesses extensive supernatural abilities primarily influenced by Native American shamanism.
-His skill set encompasses a broad range of powers, including traversing the astral plane through rituals, manipulating time, and necromancy.
-In addition to his mystic powers, Raven possesses a profound knowledge of the occult, drawing from both his own culture and outside sources.

-Manitou Dawn's abilities

-Dawn is also a proficient shaman, having numerous supernatural powers and possesses in-depth knowledge of Native American shamanism.
-Upon assuming the role of Manitou, her powers expanded, and she also inherited her husband's magical abilities; Her repertoire of powers includes scrying, empathy, and energy manipulation.
-Her magical powers are also enhanced significantly as a bearer of the Hecate's witchmark, granting her godlike potential.

-Mystical artifacts and resources

-Both versions are "sorcerers", utilizing enchanted objects to amplify their abilities and safeguard themselves from the risks associated with magic: